 Steps:

-- For easier calculation, first, make two columns which are for (X-μ) and (X-μ)2.
+- For easier calculation, make two helper columns for (X-μ) and (X-μ)2.

-- After that, for calculating the total number of data use the following formula in cell C11:
+- To calculate the total number of data, use the following formula in cell C11:

 =COUNT(C5:C8)